|

 Business interruption insurance covers financial losses that result from interruptions to normal business activities caused by certain listed events such as:

-2.Windstorm or hail
+2. Windstorm or hail

-4.Riot or civil commotion
+4. Riot or civil commotion

-5.Aircraft, vehicle or other transportation damage
+5. Aircraft, vehicle or other transportation damage

-6.Breakdown of equipment through no fault of the insured party
+6. Breakdown of equipment through no fault of the insured party

-1.Power surge damage
+1. Power surge damage

-2.Water damage sometimes referred to as flood, water or seepage damage due to partial submersion in any liquid – for example if water washes over your business premises from rainfall outside the building while it is closed for business during inclement weather conditions.
-This can result in extensive damage to your assets even if your building’s heating, ventilation and air conditioning system or sprinkler system fails to activate.
+2. Water damage, sometimes referred to as flood, water, or seepage damage due to partial submersion in any liquid – for example, if water washes over your business premises from rainfall outside the building.
+At the same time, it is closed for business during inclement weather conditions.
+This can result in extensive damage to your assets even if your building’s heating, ventilation, and air conditioning or sprinkler system fails to activate.

 Business Income vs. Business Interruption

-The term “business income” can refer to several things depending on the nature of your business including:
+The term “business income” can refer to several things depending on the nature of your business, including:

-1.Your overall company revenue or income that is generated by the sale of goods and/or services.
-This amount may be broken down into several factors such as products sold, number of customers served, etc.
+1. Your overall company revenue or income from selling goods and/or services.
+This amount may be broken down into several factors, such as products sold, number of customers served, etc.

 • Business Income Insurance Coverage Form